-The Graduate Admission application is submitted online at Graduate College.
+The Graduate Admission application is submitted online through Graduate Admissions.
 Applications are available starting September 1.
 It is the applicant's responsibility to peruse the application information and not overlook requirements that delay processing the application.
 Applicants are responsible for ensuring that their files are complete.